mkhan884/Invoicely/README.md

 # Invoicely
 Invoicely is a user-friendly invoicing application designed to streamline the invoicing process for businesses of all sizes.
-Whether you're a freelancer or a small business owner, Invoicely simplifies the task of creating, and managing invoices. 🚀
+Whether you're a freelancer, contractor, or a small business owner, Invoicely simplifies the task of creating, and managing invoices. 🚀

 ### Key Features 🔑
 1. **Intuitive Interface**: Invoicely boasts a clean and intuitive user interface, making it easy for users to navigate and utilize its features effectively.